codefresh-io/docs.codefresh.io/_docs/installation/gitops/runtime-architecture.md

 ### Application Change Revision Controller

 The Application Change Revision (ACR) Controller is a Codefresh-specific component integrated into Argo CD.
-It identifies and displays the exact revision associated with an application change that triggered a promotion or deployment.
+Its primary function is to identify and display the exact revision associated with an application change that triggered a promotion or deployment.

-The ACR Controller is particularly useful for monorepo setups where multiple applications share a single repository, as it:
+In monorepo environments where multiple applications share a single repository, the ACR Controller:

-* Pinpoints application-specific changes
+* Pinpoints depoloyment-specific changes for applications
   Detects and associates the precise revision responsible for triggering a promotion or deployment of a specific application.

 * Enables relevant notifications
-  Ensures that notifications are scoped to the application that was actually modified, instead of sending them for all applications in the repository.
+  Ensures that notifications are scoped to the application that was actually modified, preventing unnecessary notifications for other applications within the same repository, improving clarity and reducing noise.

-To enable the ACR Controller and support associating sync operations with the specific change that triggered a promotion or deployment, you need to enable it in  `argo-cd` section in the Runtime's [`values.yaml` file]((https://github.com/codefresh-io/gitops-runtime-helm/tree/main/charts/gitops-runtime){:target="\_blank"}).
-Additionally, application-scoped notifications require an annotation in the application's manifest.

 >**NOTE**
   The ACR Controller is supported from Runtime version 0.13.0 and higher.
-  The Controller is not supported for multi-source applications.
+  It does not support multi-source applications.

+##### Configuration

+The ACR Controller must be explicitly enabled by adding it to the `argo-cd` section in the Runtime's `values.yaml` file.
+See [Enable precise sync detection for mono-repo apps]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes/#enable-precise-sync-detection-for-mono-repo-apps).

+Application-scoped notifications require the `argocd.argoproj.io/manifest-generate-paths` annotation in the application's manifest.
+See [Configure application-scoped sync notifications]({{site.baseurl}}/docs/deployments/gitops/manage-application/#configure-application-scoped-sync-notifications).